-It made for a powerful statement on the court at Roland-Garros: A full-length black catsuit likened to the very outfits worn by superheroes — or a “queen from Wakanda,” as Serena Williams herself put it.
+It made for a powerful statement on the court at Roland-Garros: A full-length black catsuit likened outfits worn by superheroes — a “queen from Wakanda,” as Serena Williams put it.

 But it appears that statement might have been a little too powerful for French Open officials, with French Tennis Federation president Bernard Giudicelli announcing new limitations on what players will be able to wear because “sometimes we’ve gone too far.”

 In an interview for Tennis magazine’s 500th edition, he singled out the three-time French Open winner’s figure-hugging catsuit, which she wore during the Paris tournament in May.
 “It will no longer be accepted,” Giudicelli said.
 “One must respect the game and the place.”

 Williams’ catsuit gained international attention following the 23-time Grand Slam champion’s arrival on the clay court in the head-to-toe Nike ensemble.
 (The pro athlete is a Nike brand ambassador and will wear its collaborative design with Virgil Abloh at the U.S. Open.)